Brand Name Generator

-How to come up with a Brand Name
+How to Create the Perfect Brand Name

 In this article we look at everything from Brand Goals, Target Markets, desired Brand Positioning, and how your Demographic Interests affect your naming process.

 It needs to identify with the overarching message of the business, and it needs to be easily remembered.
-When people see the brand it should be quickly recognised and trigger a positive emotional response.
+When people see the brand it should be quickly recognized and trigger a positive emotional response.

 Essential things a brand name should do: